Mr-Wasith/CUET-Library-Management-System/README.md

 - Add book categories and advanced search filters
 - Add student profile editing
 - Add reports for fines collected and books returned

-## 📄 License

-This project is intended for academic use and lab practice.
-Feel free to adapt it for learning and experimentation.